Natural Sciences within the Department of Physics

 "Who can I approach in the Department of Physics to act as a referee for a job application?"

-If you need a personal reference then please ask your college mentor or Senior Tutor.
+If you need a personal reference then please ask your college Senior Tutor (or equivalent).
 For an academic referee it is normal to use your physics academic adviser.
-If your adviser is unavailable, or if you need a second academic referee, then you could ask your current or previous physics tutor.
-If you are a Natural Scientist and have no physics tutor this year due to your module choices, then you may approach the Physics Department's Natural Sciences Liaison Officer to act as academic referee.
+If your adviser is unavailable, or if you need a second academic referee, then you could ask your current or previous physics tutor, or, if you are a Natural Scientist, you may approach the Physics Department's Natural Sciences Liaison Officer to act as academic referee.
 The Director of the Natural Sciences programme is also able to provide a general (not subject-specific) academic reference.

 “I am in the fourth year of a degree in Natural Sciences and I have heard that my degree is not accredited by the Institute of Physics, the professional body for physicists working in the UK.
 What is accreditation and why isn’t my degree accredited given that I took seven modules in Physics in years 2 and 3, and I’m taking six modules of Physics in my final year?
 What impact will having an unaccredited degree have on my future career?”

 Accreditation is the way in which the Institute of Physics (IoP) monitors the content and standard of physics and physics-related degrees in the UK.
 The IoP accredits degree programmes and bases its accreditation, in part, on the content of the degree course.
-Here at Durham, Single Honours physics degrees and most Joint Honours degrees involving physics are accredited.
-These degree courses have modules that students must take as part of their degree programme, and the compulsory modules are chosen to satisfy the IoP’s requirements for accreditation.
-The Natural Science degree programme is very flexible and allows the student a greater choice of the module content than the Joint Honours programmes.
+Here at Durham, Single Honours physics degrees are accredited by the IoP.
+These degree programmes have modules that students must take as part of their degree programme, and the compulsory modules are chosen to satisfy the IoP’s requirements for accreditation.
+Most Joint Honours degrees involving physics are 'recognised' by the IoP.
+The Natural Sciences BSc and MSci degree programmes are also 'recognised', providing at least 120 credits of physics modules are included, with at least 60 credits beyond year 1, and a project is undertaken (which need not be in physics).
+These programmes are very flexible and allow the student a wide choice of the module content.
 However, this also means that the content of a Natural Science degree will vary from student to student, so there is no guarantee that the compulsory modules will make up the final degree programme.
 Therefore, it is inevitable that the IoP cannot accredit the Natural Sciences degree programme because it has variable modular content.
-Nevertheless, the IoP offers membership, and the possibility of Chartered Physicist status, to those holding both accredited and unaccredited degrees involving physics (see http://www.iop.org/Membership/index.html).
+Nevertheless, the IoP offers membership, and the possibility of Chartered Physicist status, to those holding both accredited and unaccredited degrees involving physics (see http://www.iop.org/membership/).

 Employers and postgraduate admissions tutors tend to ask for the modular make-up of a degree course.
 This means that they will be aware of the depth and range of physics covered in a Natural Sciences degree.
 They will also be aware that some of the modules making up that degree also form part of accredited degree programmes.